-- Memory Management: Memory management is the key feature of the Operating systems.
-OS always keep tracking the use of memory and allocate & deallocate the memory to the program according to the demand.
+- Memory Management: Memory management is the key feature of Operating systems.
+OS always keeps tracking the use of memory and allocates & deallocates the memory to the program according to the demand.

-- Processor Management: It can control the use of processor and allocate & deallocate the processor process.
+- Processor Management: It can control the use of processors and allocate & deallocate the processor process.

-- Device Management: OS keeps tracking of all the devices linked to it.
-In this Operating system decide which device should get which process
+- Device Management: OS keeps track of all the devices linked to it.
+In this Operating system, decide which device should get which process.

-- Security Management: It provides protection from the unauthorized activities, and in the term of password, it also provides privacy to the user.
+- Security Management: It provides protection from unauthorized activities, and in terms of passwords, it also provides privacy to the user.

-- Detect-Error: It shows the error messages and different debugging notification if there is any problem in the Operating system
+- Detect-Error: It shows the error messages and different debugging notifications if there is any problem in the Operating system

 - Coordination Between User and software: It provides an interface so the user can directly approach the software.

-It does not matter whether it is a mobile device or a supercomputer all computer devices require a specific operating system to run its program and application and for every operating system we have a different set of application, for instance, we can not run the Linux Chrome browser program in Window OS if we want to run chrome on windows we need to download the window version of Chrome.
+It does not matter whether it is a mobile device or a supercomputer .
+All computer devices require a specific operating system to run their program and application, and for every operating system, we have a different set of applications.
+For instance, we can not run the Linux Chrome browser program on Windows OS.
+If we want to run chrome on windows we need to download the window version of Chrome.